Last updated on .

 Panagia of Belgrade Church

-The current church was built in 1837 by Greek architect Hadji Nikolaos and measures 24.24 meters long x 14.58 meters wide and is 9.5 meters high.
-It consists of a central nave with two aisles and features elegant woodwork.
-The cross above the door to the courtyard is dated 1895.
+The present church was constructed in 1837 by Greek architect Hadji Nikolaos.
+It measures 24.24 meters long by 14.58 meters wide and stands 9.5 meters high.
+The layout includes a central nave flanked by two aisles and features elegant woodwork.
+A cross above the door to the courtyard is dated 1895.

 Door to the courtyard of the Panagia of Belgrade Church